Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 - Merge electricity demand and weather data by timestamp
 - Save a partitioned analytics-ready feature dataset in both CSV and Parquet format
 - Supports paginated EIA ingestion beyond the 5,000-row API response limit
-- Write per-run JSON summaries for EIA, weather, and merged feature outputs
+- Write per-run JSON summaries for EIA, weather, and merged feature outputs, including merge-quality metadata for the feature dataset
 - Test core pipeline logic with pytest
 - Run automated tests on GitHub Actions for every push and pull request
 - Validate merge retention and continuous hourly timestamp coverage

 Future planned work:

-- Test larger historical date ranges
+- Add output paths and pipeline duration to run summaries
-- Add richer run summaries and merge-retention checks
+- Test a larger historical range, such as 3 years
-- Add Prefect orchestration
+- Add lightweight Prefect orchestration
 - Add PostgreSQL or cloud storage
 - Build dashboard or ML forecasting layer